ropensci/webmockr/README.md

 * Setting and verifying expectations on HTTP requests
 * Matching requests based on method, URI, headers and body
 * Support for `testthat` coming soon via [vcr](https://github.com/ropenscilabs/vcr)
+* Can be used for testing or outside of a testing context

 ## Supported HTTP libraries